Isidor Philipp: Association, students and friends

 Additionally, many prominent and well established pianists would seek out his advice, particularly on playing French composers, which included Claude Debussy.
 Philipp often championed new music throughout his long life, and would frequently edit the works of contemporary composers, such as Sergei Prokofiev and Maurice Ravel.
 He was close friends with many of the leading pianists and composers of his day, including Leopold Godowsky, Ferruccio Busoni, Josef Hofmann, Ignacy Jan Paderewski, Alfred Cortot, Lazare-Lévy, Emile-Robert Blanchet, Béla Bartók, Nadia Boulanger, Jules Massenet, Cécile Chaminade, Gabriel Fauré and Charles-Marie Widor.

-Philipp was friends with Stravinsky, and Stravinsky practiced the exercises from the Complete School of Tecnique almost daily.
+Philipp taught piano to Igor Stravinsky and his son Soulima, and Stravinsky practiced the exercises from the Complete School of Technique almost daily.
 Contemporary commentators have noted that influence of these exercises on Stravinsky's compositions is clear.

 Pianist Rudolf Serkin said that not having studied with Philipp was one of the regrets of his life.
 Later, he knew several of Philipp's students in Vienna, and said 'all of them were brilliant.'

 The University of Louisville Isidor Philipp Archive is held at the Dwight Anderson Music Library in Louisville, Kentucky.